FruitbatM/airmed-doc-app/TESTING.md

 ### Home Page
 - There are no errors
-- There is one warning
+- There is one warning which can be ignored

     <h2 align="center"><img src="readme/images/html_valid_home.jpg" alt="HTML Validation - home page" target="_blank" width="60%" height="60%"></h2>

 ### About Us Page
 - There are no errors
-- There is one warning
+- There is one warning which can be ignored

     <h2 align="center"><img src="readme/images/html_valid_about.jpg" alt="HTML Validation - About us page" target="_blank" width="60%" height="60%"></h2>

 ### Register Page
 - There are no errors
-- There is one warning
+- There is one warning which can be ignored

     <h2 align="center"><img src="readme/images/html_valid_register.jpg" alt="HTML Validation - Register page" target="_blank" width="60%" height="60%"></h2>

 ### Log in Page
 - There are no errors
-- There is one warning
+- There is one warning which can be ignored

     <h2 align="center"><img src="readme/images/html_valid_login.jpg" alt="HTML Validation - Login page" target="_blank" width="60%" height="60%"></h2>

+### Other pages
+- Other pages were validated as well but due to jinja template there were couple of errors which could be ignored due to the reason mentioned above

 ## [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) - CSS Validation